Fret: Semi-fretted instruments

-Fret intonation

-Instruments with straight frets like guitars require a special compensation on the saddle and nut.
-Every time a string is fretted it is also stretched, and as it stretches the string rises in pitch, making all fretted tones sound sharp.
-When the saddle is positioned properly, however, the fretted tones all sound sharp to the same degree as long as the distances between the frets are correct.
-With the right nut compensation, the pitch of the unfretted string can be raised by the same amount.
-As a result, when the tension of the strings is lowered, the pitches of all notes, both fretted and unfretted, become correct.

 Fret wear

 On instruments equipped with steel strings, such as folk guitars and electric guitars, frets are eventually bound to wear down as the strings cut grooves into them.
 When this happens, the instrument may need refretting (the frets are removed and replaced) or, in less severe cases, "fret dressing" (the frets are leveled, polished, and possibly recrowned).

 Often, a few fret dressings can be performed on a guitar before it requires complete refretting.

 Tied gut frets, used on instruments such as the lute or viol, wear quickly, and must be replaced regularly.

 Fret buzz

 Fret buzz is one of the many undesirable phenomena that can occur on a guitar or similar stringed instrument.
 Fret buzz occurs when the vibrating part of one or more strings physically strikes the frets that are higher than the fretted note (or open note).
 This causes a "buzzing" sound on the guitar that can range from a small annoyance, to severe enough to dampen the note and greatly reduce sustain.
 Sometimes, fret buzz can be so minimal that there is only a small change in the tone (timbre) of the note, without any noticeable buzzing.
 Fret buzz can be caused by different things: